elementor/elementor-developers-docs/src/editor/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

 The editor is the environment in which users create pages and control site settings.
-The editor is a general term that includes two main areas.
+Editor is a general term that includes two main areas.
 Each of these areas contains inner areas which can be extended by 3rd party developers.

 ## Structure

-The editor includes the entire editing screen and consists of two main areas:
+The editor refers to the entire editing screen and consists of two main areas:

 * [Elementor Preview](./elementor-preview)
 * [Elementor Panel](./elementor-panel)